sethkrasnianski/docs/Documentation/1.0/cart.md

 <a name="introduction"></a>
 ## Introduction

 The cart allows users to register their interest in items and store them to be bought now or later.
-The cart system can have normal products, variatons and custom items added to it, all data added to a cart is stored and available whenever it or an [order](order) is retrieved.
+The cart system can have normal products, variations and custom items added to it, all data added to a cart is stored and available whenever it or an [order](order) is retrieved.

 <a name="params"></a>
 ## Parameters